sridharansree27/spring-core/README.md

 # SPRING CORE

-It is a demo project for spring core framework.
+A demo project for spring core framework.

 ## TECH USED